juan-karacho/midi-stompbox/README.md

 * As for any Teensy based programs you need to install the Teensyduino Extension for Arduino IDE: https://www.pjrc.com/teensy/teensyduino.html
 * Before building and uploding, select USB Type "Serial + Midi" in the Arduino IDE

+## If I would build it again

+* I would pay more for the stompbox switches.
+I bought them on Aliexpress and paid 2 Euro for 10 switches.
+They work but they make a super loud click.
+Next time I will buy super silent switches in a shop for DIY music electronics which cost around 2 Euro per switch.
+* I would have spent more time on thinking about and measuring the position of the teensy board and the hole in the enclosure.
+Right now it fits somehow, but I would like the USB plug to be right in the middle of the hole.
+Or use a USB B Neutrik socket.